skyepaphora/TimeSeries_FA24/Final_Project/README.md

 2. Load and manipulate the dataset such that it can worked with in R.
 You should be able to create a scientifically meaningful plot your time-series.
-3. Discuss the motivation behind studying your chosen time-series, including any relevant hypothesis and their implications.
+3. Discuss the motivation behind studying your chosen time-series, including any relevant hypotheses and their implications.
 4. Determine an analysis plan for modelling and forecasting trends, seasonality, and ARMA behaviour, according to the methods learned in class.